ontio/OEPs/OEPS/OEP-72.md

 ) -> bool
 ```

-This method only append agents for the specified token.
+This method only append agents for the specified multiple token.

 |Parameter | Type |  Desc |
 |----------|------|--------|